-- Bi-weekly meetings with FivePoint's executive team to discuss high level workflow and staffing issues. - 21 building permits issued for single-family residences and multi-family buildings in the second quarter of FY 22-23. - 605 total building permits have been issued for single family residence and multi-family buildings. - Collaboration with Treasurer and Tax Collector and County Counsel to acquire and transfer community facilities district (CFD) facilities, with a valuation of \$1.24 billion, financed by a CFD, to the County and Flood Control District.
+- Bi-weekly meetings with FivePoint's executive team to discuss high-level workflow and staffing issues. - 1,107 total units have been permitted for single-family residences and multi-family buildings in the third quarter of FY 22-23. - 638 total permits have been issued for single family residence and multi-family buildings. - Collaboration with Treasurer and Tax Collector and County Counsel to acquire and transfer community facilities district (CFD) facilities, with a valuation of \$1.24 billion, financed by a CFD, to the County and Flood Control District.